Piwigo/piwigo-editorplus/README.md

 ## Installation
 ### For Users
 1. **Download the Latest Release**:
-   - Go to the [Releases page](https://github.com/LintyDev/piwigo-editorplus/releases) of the EditorPlus GitHub repository.
+   - Go to the [Releases page](https://piwigo.org/ext/index.php?eid=972) of the EditorPlus official page.
    - Download the latest release's ZIP file.
 2. **Installation**:
    - Unzip the downloaded file.